c6ws/tpt2/powerstonesnake/README.md

 # Snake on Powerstones
 This is a set of scripts that allows you to play snake on powerstones

-The scripts were made in the in-game editor, so there are no `.tpt2` files

 No `turbo v2` support yet

 ## Requirements